|For support: call extension 5-Help (212-305-4357) or email us

 - Password: Yes, files can be password protected

 - Usage: Open or create the file you would like to encrypt.
-Find the password protection options (Office 2010 for Windows look in File - Info; Office 2011 for Mac open Tools - Protection; otherwise use the program's Help menu) and follow the prompts to set a password.
+Find the password protection options (Office 2013 and 2010 for Windows go to the File tab - Info - Protect Document - Encrypt with Password; Office 2011 for Mac open Tools - Protection; otherwise use the program's Help menu) and follow the prompts to set a password.

 | TOP |